-To those in the church worldwide, who present themselves as being tolerant of other’s beliefs, yet proceed to issue excommunication orders to anyone who does not adhere to their particular doctrinal perspectives, we say, "HaShem granted all men the freedom to think and to ponder."
-A true "believer" therefore, in the end of days, according to the texts of Sefer Ha'Hitgalut (Rev) 12:17 and 14:12, are judged and identified by two things; 1) S/he observes the Commandments of G-d (i.e. the Torah), and 2) S/he holds to a testimony of Yeshua Ha’Mashiach (an attestation that is not foreign to the teaching of the RamBam in his Thirteen Principles of Faith) This should be enough.
+To those attaching themselves to the Christian religion, in all of its streams, worldwide, who present themselves as being tolerant of other’s beliefs, yet proceed to issue excommunication orders to anyone who does not adhere to their particular doctrinal perspectives, we say, "HaShem granted all men the freedom to think and to ponder."
+A true "believer" therefore, in the end of days, according to the NT texts of Sefer Ha'Hitgalut (Rev) 12:17 and 14:12, are judged and identified by two things; 1) S/he observes the Commandments of G-d (i.e. the Torah), and 2) S/he holds to a testimony of Mashiach (an attestation that should not foreign to the teaching of the RaMBaM in his Thirteen Principles of Faith) This should be enough.
 Everything beyond these two, are nothing more than devices of men, which are altogether unprofitable in every way.